lsuatlab/webvrshow_exhibit/_works/Mass_Migrations.md

 ## Description
 Mass Migrations is a generative, interactive VR installation.
-Originally started as an infinite, procedurally generated environment, the latest version of the project lets people build their own creatures/robots, interact with them and set them free.
+Originally started as an infinite, procedurally generated environment, this version of the project lets people build their own creatures/robots, interact with them and set them free.
+The experience is best with 2 users each with their own Vive remote.
+Creations can be downloaded as 3D .obj files or 2D .JPEGs.

 ## Bios
 [Marpi](https://marpi.pl/) is a San Francisco based Technical Director / Digital Artist currently working at Obscura Digital.
 His experience spans thirteen years in the industry, including 11 years in digital production environments.
 Marpi has migrated between different technologies and media, in both the commercial and art worlds; he has been lucky to work with and lead the most passionate and talented people in the industry.
 Marpi’s creative work revolves around building 3D worlds, creating immersive Virtual Reality experiences, Interactive Art events, and storytelling in style and difference, for clients including Magic Leap, Google, Microsoft, Salvador Dalí Museum, Qatar Foundation, Li Ka-shing, Disney, Adobe, Nintendo, MTV, Puma, MGM and CNN.